vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 to shift my cycle had not fully succeeded (I did go to sleep an hour earlier, but ended up waking at the old time likely to catch up with a slight sleep backlog).

+## 2025-02-17: skipping of jogging to make time for chores and shift to an earlier sleep cycle

+On Monday 2025-02-17, I skipped jogging to make time for personal chores and shift to an earlier sleep cycle.
+I anyway didn't have to do strength exercises on this day.